-At 24 Seven, we look for UX Designers who possess strong problem-solving skills and independent self-direction, paired with a willingness for team collaboration and open communication.
+At 24 Seven, a Marketing or Creative recruiter looks for UX Designers who possess strong problem-solving skills and independent self-direction, paired with a willingness for team collaboration and open communication.
 Nabeel says, “UX Designers should be able to identify customer requirements and problems while working with Visual Designers to create high fidelity mockups”.
 A well-seasoned UX professional knows the design process back to front, which comes from years of hands-on experience.
 Nabeel recommends a traditional 2-4 year interactive design degree, but this all depends on your company’s needs.

-What to ask
+What to ask UX Designers

 Nabeel says the one question you should ask all UX Designer candidates is: “Describe the most complex design problem you’ve had to solve.
 What specific feature restrictions or user data made it difficult?”
-This question will help you understand how they problem solve, their though process and what they’re like under pressure.
+This question will help you understand how they problem solve, their thought process and what they’re like under pressure.
 Our UX Designer candidates in our 24 Seven Talent database are experts in best practices for web-based information architecture and design.
 Request a UX Designer for your company today!